Show posts tagged:

 CVE-2023-26560 - Unauthorized access to system files through scheduled reports

 We are writing to inform you about a security issue that was discovered in CFEngine 3.6.0 and later versions.
 Our development team found the vulnerabiliy relating to inadequate access control / unauthorized access to system files.
 MITRE assigned the CVE identifier CVE-2023-26560.
 We have no indications that this vulnerability has been used or known outside of the CFEngine development team.
 Explanation The issue is that Mission Portal users can access certain files through scheduled reports, as these reports are run with elevated privileges, without additional checks to limit what can be queried.
+Within SQL queries (in PostgreSQL) you can use functions like pg_read_binary_file to access files on the file system.
+This issue is limited to scheduled reports, due to the different context where those queries are run.

 April 24, 2023